Photos: Oscars top moments

 A photo of Penny Marshall is shown on a screen as Gustavo Dudamel conducts the L.A.
 Philharmonic performance during the "In Memoriam."

-Regina King accepts her Oscar for best supporting actress nominee for "If Beale Street Could Talk."
+Regina King accepts her Oscar for best supporting actress for "If Beale Street Could Talk."

 Mahershala Ali won best actor in a supporting role for "Green Book."